JNRowe/vim-configs/index.rst

 Scan over the generated ``.vim`` files and figure out what you wish to do with them.
-The choices are: run with it, override some of them with your own ``~/.vimrc``, or — most likely — to simply cherry pick the parts of you find least offensive.
+The choices are: run with it, override some of them with your own ``~/.vimrc``, or — most likely — to simply cherry pick the parts you find least offensive.

 Contents
 --------